How to identify sheep, cattle, pigs and goats when exporting to the EU from January 2021.

 - an individual number

-If your goats are electronically identified, they are already identified with the correct ISO country code ‘826’ for exporting in a no-deal Brexit.
+If your goats are electronically identified, they are already identified with the correct ISO country code ‘826’ for exporting from 1 January 2021.

 If your goats have a conventional pair of tags (non-electronic) then you’ll need to make sure they have a new tag which includes: